Zorobay/Blender-Node-Renderer/README.md

 # Blender-Node-Renderer
 An Addon for Blender that can automatically vary a set of node parameters based on user defined criteria and render each variation.
+This can be useful when rendering a dataset to be used for training of neural networks or if you simply want to experiment with some parameters and automatically render each variant.

 :warning:**This addon is currently under development and is not expected to be stable whatsoever**:warning:

 ## Dependencies

 Unfortunately, this addon needs a few external Python modules to take advantage of the parameter optimization feature.
-To install them, find the python executable that is bundles with blender by executing the following in the Python Console editor inside Blender:
+To install them, find the python executable that is bundled with blender by executing the following in the Python Console editor inside Blender:

 ```python
 import sys